wowser20/go-rest-proxy/README.md

 # go-rest-proxy
 A simple forward proxy server intended for securing HTTP requests with JWT authorization, utilizes https://dummyjson.com/ for the dummy API responses.

-### What is a proxy?
+### What is a forward proxy?
-> A proxy server routes traffic between client(s) and external system, regulating it according to policies, masking IP addresses, enforcing security protocols, and blocking unknown traffic.
+> A proxy, also called a forward proxy, routes traffic between clients and external system, regulating it according to policies, masking IP addresses, enforcing security protocols, and blocking unknown traffic.

 # How to run locally